ontopic-vkg/ontopic-helm/README.md

     --from-file=password-file-db=./secrets/password-file-db
 ```

-And then you customize your values file with the secrets  :
+And then you customize your values file with the secrets (all necessary secrets need to be passed not only the edited one)  :
 ```yaml
 identity-service:
   secrets: